 Restaurants typically use large amounts of salt to boost flavor, and many of them rely on processed, frozen, and preserved foods, such as frozen egg rolls, deli meats, and packaged chips.
 Soups are another potential source of very high sodium levels.

 So when dining out, don’t be afraid to request that no salt be added to your food.
 And choose menu items that are not pre-packaged or deep-fried, because too much sodium is very bad for your bones.

-According to Dr. Linda Frassetto, whose meticulous research I have quoted often on this site and in the Save Our Bones program, excess salt harms bones by skewing the sodium-to-potassium ratio.
+According to Dr. Linda Frassetto, whose meticulous research I have quoted often on this site and in the Osteoporosis Reversal Program, excess salt harms bones by skewing the sodium-to-potassium ratio.
 When the ratio is too high on the side of sodium, it creates a state of metabolic acidosis.
 Increasing your intake of potassium-rich fruits and vegetables is just one side of the equation; reduction of sodium is essential for preserving and bringing about an alkaline state.

 3. Choose Bone-Healthy Cooking Methods